MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 ## Methods to disable Automatic Reconnection

 To disable Automatic Reconnection, you can configure your server, client, or both.
-When configuring your server, you can only configure Group Policy or the Remote Desktop Session Collection, not both.
-Group Policy takes priority and prevents you from applying Automatic Reconnection setting for the Remote Desktop Session Collection.
+When configuring your Remote Desktop server, you can configure Group Policy.

 > [!TIP]
 >
-> - If you disable Automatic Reconnection from your server, clients will be unable to perform Automatic Reconnection to the RDS session host regardless of the client configuration.
+> - If you disable Automatic Reconnection from your server, clients will be unable to perform Automatic Reconnection regardless of the client configuration.
 >
-> - Changes to the Automatic Reconnection setting only apply to new RDS sessions.
+> - Changes to the Automatic Reconnection setting only apply to new sessions.
 Existing sessions will continue to use the Automatic Reconnection setting from the time of connection.

 ### Client RDP Properties